 I’m taken aback by his words.
 Normally, I’d be the one asking for kisses, seeking for his laughter.
 We’re opposites.
 He is the quiet one.
-I am the one who’ll hop on my bed in the middle of the night just because I can.
+I am the one who’ll start hopping on my bed in the middle of the night just because I can.

 “So, is it okay to come steal you away?”

 I look around me.
 The clatter my colleagues returned with has not died down, the white walls remain uninspiring and the day promises to be long and saddled with boredom.
 Plus, there is Paul who has decided to be a nuisance.

 “I can take the day off,” I tell Eben.

 “Great.
 Look outside your window.”

 I dash towards the window nearest to me.
 It faces the entrance of the building, and there, Eben is waiting outside his car.

 The picture is perfect from where I stand—young, rich, successful and dapper.
 What woman wouldn’t want that?

 “If you don’t want to get married to him, it’s fine,” Aunty Ada told me last night.
 “I’ll just tell Bisi and we’ll call the whole thing off.
 Marriage is not the greatest achievement in life.
 Look at me, I got on fine.”